 Children are welcome to come to school on their scooters.
 Scooters can be stored in the scooter park by the main gate at parents' own risk.
 A padlock is required to secure the scooter throughout the day.
-The security of your child's scooter is your responsibility.
-The School cannot guarantee the safety of unlocked scooters.
 This facility is not suitable for bicycles; if you allow your child to ride their bicycle to school, you must push it home when they have gone into class.